rjNemo/vf-site/README.md

 The entry point is located in the [main file](./lib/main.py).
 It should not be modified.

-The templates files must be located in the [templates](./templates) directory.
+By default, the templates files are located in the [templates](./templates) directory.
 You can use template inheritance but not yet data injection.
 ### Configuration